 Researchers used several kinds of literature as references as data in strengthening arguments and getting different perspectives from each journal.
 Some these articles the first is a journal entitled "ASEAN Political-Security Community (APSC) on Counter-terrorism: Roles and Obstacles", written by Faruq Arjuna Hendroy [7].
 The journal explains how ASEAN is tackling the terrorism movement using ACCT under the auspices of the APSC.
 This journal also demonstrates the effectiveness of the APSC in implementing ACCT in ASEAN member countries, one of which was in the Philippines in 2011-2013.
 Then the second journal, entitled "The Dynamics Beyond Counter-Terrorism Measures in the Indo-Pacific", was written by Samti Wira Wibawati, Marina Ika Sari, and Yuli Ari Sulistyani [8].
-This journal discusses Indo-Pacific regional cooperation in the region.
+This journal discusses Indo-Pacific regional cooperation in the economic and security fields.
+This journal mainly discusses the diplomacy that occurs in the region.
 However, this journal also discusses the characteristics of the APSC, which can be the centre of the strategic system in tackling terrorism, but the authors of this journal question the effectiveness of the APSC itself, given that ASEAN adheres to the ASEAN Way and each country has its regulations in dealing with terrorism.